lenardjombo/leetcode-solutions/README.md

     ```

 3. **Explore the Code:**
-   - Each problem is solved in its respective Java file located in the `src` directory.
+   - Each problem is solved in its respective Java file located in the  directory.
    - Problems are organized by their LeetCode problem number or name.

 ## List of Problems